Step 4: Processing students who have arrived at LU

 Step 4 involves processing students who have arrived at Lund University up until they are awarded their grades after completing their studies.

 Arrival Day is the day when all international students are encouraged to arrive because then they will be offered some extra services, e.g. being escorted from Copenhagen Airport (Kastrup) to the Central Station in Lund , through the Arrival Day venue and finally to their student accommodation.
-Arrival Day is organised by External Relations, and usually held at the AF building.
+Arrival Day is organised by External Relations, and is held at the AF building in August and at Ingvar Kamprad Design Centre (IKDC) in January.
 The dates vary, but it usually takes place 10 days before the start of the course in August/January.
 The exact date will be announced by External Relations.
-On Arrival Day, students will receive a welcome package containing the Student Guide, schedule for the Orientation Programme, a map, and more.
+On Arrival Day, students will receive a welcome package containing the Student Guide, schedule for the Orientation Weeks, a map, and more.

 SA06 – Enter exemptions from admission requirements in Ladok

 Exchange students are generally never formally qualified for courses at Lund University.
 Instead, the course director evaluates whether the student has the necessary prior knowledge to successfully complete the course.
 If this is the case, the administrator is responsible for ensuring that exemptions from admission requirements are entered in Ladok, under function SA06 Enrolment of Exchange Students.

 The following courses are customised for exchange students and do not need an exemption from admission requirements:

 - SAS – Special Area Studies

 Formal admission to courses in Ladok is done by the department where the course is held, in connection with the start of the course.